 Under normal program operation, a WDT time-out will initialise a device reset and set the status bit TO.
 However, if the system is in the Power Down Mode, when a WDT time-out occurs, only the Program Counter and Stack Pointer will be reset.
 Three methods can be adopted to clear the contents of the WDT and the WDT prescaler.
-The first is an external hardware reset, which means a low level on the $\overline{\text{RES}}$ pin, the second is using the watchdog software instructions and the third is via a "HALT" instruction.
+The first is an external hardware reset, which means a low level on the RES pin, the second is using the watchdog software instructions and the third is via a "HALT" instruction.

 There are two methods of using software instructions to clear the Watchdog Timer, one of which must be chosen by configuration option.
 The first option is to use the single "CLR WDT" instruction while the second is to use the two commands "CLR WDT1" and "CLR WDT2".
 For the first option, a simple execution of "CLR WDT" will clear the WDT while for the second option, both "CLR WDT1" and "CLR WDT2" must both be executed to successfully clear the WDT.
-Note that for this second option, if "CLR WDT1" is used to clear the WDT, successive executions of this instruction will have no effect, only the execution of a "CLR WDT2" instruction will clear the WDT.
-Similarly, after the "CLR WDT2" instruction has been executed, only a successive "CLR WDT1" instruction can clear the Watchdog Timer.
+Note that for this second option, if "CLR WDT1" is used to clear the WDT, successive executions of this instruction will have no effect, only the execution of a "CLR WDT2" instruction has been executed, only a successive "CLR WDT1" instruction can clear the Watchdog Timer.